starninjas/xgadgets/readme.txt

 Hope you enjoy this mod!
 --- LICENSE ---
 <starninjas> CC0 <2020>
 All textures are mine, bottle code somewhat adapted from: rangedweapons, witchcraft and nssm.
+And Hidden trapdoor is of course adapted from the doors mod.
 Phantom Stone code is mine.